DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 ### IMPROVEMENTS
 - **Global**
 	- [ ] Item forge info on tooltips (needs data)(needs options) [Beta]
+	- [x] Workaround for the Gladiatus image request spam to the server (that I have reported and they don't fix it)
 - **Overview**
 	- [x] Added material amounts on repare preview
 - **Arena**